 An interesting report has been issued by the Navy Department showing that the United States now stands second among the Naval Powers of the world in actual tonnage of warships.
 Its nearest competitor is France, and the leader of the list is Great Britain.
-A year ago France was a little ahead of the United States, but at present the tonnage of American warships is 611,619 and that of France, 609,-079.
-France will be ahead of us again in another year for her building program contemplates the completion of warships amounting to 836,112 tons, while at the same period the United States will have only 771,758 tons.
+A year ago France was a little ahead of the United States, but at present the tonnage of American warships is 611,619 and that of France, 609,-France will be ahead of us again in another year for her building program contemplates the completion of warships amounting to 836,112 tons, while at the same period the United States will have only 771,758 tons.
 This does not include transports, colliers and repair ships, or convertible merchantmen under 1,000 tons, but does include torpedo boats, submarines and destroyers.
 Great Britain on the other hand has the present enormous tonnage of 1,633,116.
 This is owing to her traditional policy of the "two power standard."
 This means simply that she insists on keeping her naval strength up to that of her two nearest competitors.
-At present it will be seen that it is considerably in advance.
-Great Britain intends to keep it so, and no matter what building programs other countries may adopt she will always insist on laying down two ships for one.
+At present it will be seen that it is considerably in advance. and no matter what building programs other countries may adopt she will always insist on laying down two ships for one.

-For the first time in the history of the country West Point is finding difficulty in keeping up its cadet corps to the maximum strength.
-This was announced in a report just made by the superintendent of to accept positions in civil life.
+For the first time in the history of the country West Point is finding difficulty in keeping up its caseveral of the cadets have resigned to accept positions in civil life.
 There has been even a larger retirement of officers from the active list for the same reason.
 This, coming with the difficulty in recruiting the enlisted strength, makes the outlook for the army not at all encouraging.
 It probably will have the effect of hastening action on the increased army pay bills to be presented at the next session of Congress.